 Pharmacy technicians working in hospitals and other medical facilities prepare a greater variety of medications, such as intravenous medications.
 They may make rounds in the hospital, giving medications to patients.

-Pharmacies, retail pharmacies, hospitals and mail order pharmacies.
+Pharmacies, retail pharmacies, drug stores, hospitals and mail order pharmacies.

 Go to www.onetonline.org or www.salary.com and search by job title and zip code for wage information.